 And who cares about code structure?
 Code is never the issue anyway, it’s just those annoying people who want us to change the code all the time, right?

-Functional and technical requirements are in flux.
+Requirements and technologies are in flux.
 For a code base to survive, it must adapt to an ever changing environment:

 In the evolution of organisms and code, flexibility is resilience and rigidity is death.
 And that’s why structure is the central issue of such complex yet evolving systems.